defold/template-webmonetization/README.md

 # Learn more
 Visit the [official Defold manual on Web Monetization](https://defold.com/manuals/web-monetization) to learn more about Web Monetization and how to use it in your Defold web games.

+Visit the [official Defold manual on HTML5 games](https://defold.com/manuals/html5/) to learn more about how to create web games using Defold.